Courses

 The courses offered to the Global Politics Fellows are especially applicable to the Global Governance and International Development concentrations within a Global Affairs major; however, students considering other concentrations are also encouraged to apply.
 Please contact your academic advisor regarding potential course substitutions for your degree requirements.

-One course and 3 credits of GOVT internship can also be applied to a minor in International/Comparative Studies, International Security, or Legal Studies.
+Some coursework and 3 credits of GOVT internship may also be applied to a minor in International/Comparative Studies, International Security, or Legal Studies